unitaryfund/unitaryhack2021/faq.md

 ## Q. What technology is the focus of this event? (commercial app)

 Any quantum open source project listed on our [participating projects](./participating-projects.md) page.
-You will find project built with a wide variety of languages like Python, Q#, Julia, Ruby, C++, and more.
+You will find projects built with a wide variety of languages like Python, Q#, Julia, Ruby, C++, and more.
-There is a good mix between industry and applications focused projects as well as some that are more on the research side.
+There is a good mix between industry-focused and application-focused projects as well as some that are more on the research side.
 We have projects for everyone!

 ## Q. What languages can I program in to contribute?